seratch/notion-sdk-jvm/README.md

 ##### Necessity of polymorphic serializers for list objects

 In the early development stage of this SDK, we started with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
 It worked well except for the Search API responses.
 However, the `results` in the Search API responses requires polymorphic serializers for `properties: List<DatabaseProperty | PageProperty>` (this is a pseudo-code illustrating the property is a list of union type).
-The author (@seratch) could not find a way to handle the pattern with the library.
+We could not find a way to handle the pattern with the library at that time.

 ##### The author prefers camelCased property names

-I (@seratch) know a few novel libraries intentionally do not support the conversions between snake_cased keys and camelCased keys.
-I do understand the opinion, but I still prefer consistent field naming in the Java world.
-It's the main reason why we didn't go with Moshi.
+We know a few novel libraries intentionally do not support the conversions between snake_cased keys and camelCased keys.
+We do respect the opinion, but we still prefer consistent field naming in the Java world.
+It's the main reason why we did not go with Moshi.

 ### Supported Java Runtimes